Shantanu-Parmar/GWeasy/README.md

 - Provide an **intuitive GUI** for data selection, analysis, and visualization.
 - Offer a **one-click** install and execution process.

-Many astrophysicists spend more time setting up the software than analyzing the data. **GW DatFetch** aims to **eliminate this technical barrier**, allowing researchers to focus on their primary goal: **gravitational wave science**.
+Many astrophysicists spend more time setting up the software than analyzing the data. **GWeasy** aims to **eliminate this technical barrier**, allowing researchers to focus on their primary goal: **gravitational wave science**.

 ---
 ## **3. Features & Functionalities**